chradev/Adroid/README.md

 ### Head and body movement using geared stepper motors controled by RPi Pico PIO

 Van Hunter Adams' algorithm for the RPi Pico PIO is downloaded, built and tested on the head and body movement auxiliary geared stepper motors in the Small Adroid prototype.
 For the building of the firmware, Linux OS on the RPi 5 board at the Wide Adroid prototype is used.
 The complete set of the RPi Pico C/C++ SDK and all the required libraries and tools to build and flash it on the target are also installed.
 The video shows synchronized body and head movements controlled by the RPi Pico PIO.
-The animation with 46.5 fps visible on the 3.2" TFT SPI display is generated on an overclocked at 250 MHz RPi Pico MCU using the TFT_eSPI library and transferred over SPI at 62.5 MHz.
+The animation with 46.5 fps visible on the 3.2" TFT SPI display is generated on a separate overclocked at 250 MHz RPi Pico MCU using the TFT_eSPI library and transferred over SPI at 62.5 MHz.

 [IMG_1380.webm](https://github.com/user-attachments/assets/fc1d304b-d6ce-423e-b7e3-0300df6fe03b)